NeuroDesk/neurodesk.github.io/content/en/docs/Getting Started/Neurodesktop/linux.md

 ## Quickstart
 ### 0. Install Docker/Podman
 Install Docker from here: https://docs.docker.com/get-docker/.
-Additional information available [below](#installing-docker).
+Additional information is available [below](#installing-docker).
 Neurodesk also works with Podman (https://podman.io/).

-#### Ubuntu 20.04
+{{< alert color="info">}}
 In Ubuntu 20.10 or newer versions, the packages to install Podman are included to download in the standard repository of the system.
-However, for Ubuntu 20.04, therefore, we manually have to add the repository of Podman.
+However, for Ubuntu 20.04, we manually have to add the repository of Podman.
 ```bash
 sudo apt update && sudo apt upgrade -y
 sudo apt install curl